animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Similar to Apache Geode’s `ReflectionBasedAutoSerializer`, SDG’s `MappingPdxSerializer` lets you filter the types of objects that are serialized and deserialized.
+Similar to Apache Geode's `ReflectionBasedAutoSerializer`, SDG's `MappingPdxSerializer` lets you filter the types of objects that are serialized and deserialized.